Applying to Stephenson Harwood with a disability, neurodivergence or long-term condition

 Yemi: I studied my undergraduate law degree at the University of Kent and an LLM in International Business Law at the London School of Economics.
 I am also a qualified lawyer in Nigeria.
 After gaining some legal experience in Nigeria and the UK, I decided to pursue a long-term career as a commercial lawyer in London.

-I was diagnosed with Myalgic encephalomyelitis (ME) last year.
+I was diagnosed with Myalgic Encephalomyelitis (ME) last year.
 It’s a long-term condition that makes one prone to physical exhaustion, lethargy, and muscle pains (amongst other symptoms).
 Since my diagnosis, I have been able to cope well with the condition through a mix of lifestyle adjustments (i.e., a change in diet), medication, energy management and cognitive behavioural therapy (CBT).
 I have learnt to utilise my productive hours efficiently, take advantage of down time and take breaks as frequently as possible to ensure that I stay refreshed.
 I also have an awareness of my stressors, which has meant that I am able to better manage my time and schedule.

 Adam: After graduating from university without securing a training contract, I decided to explore other career options and worked in the insurance industry for four years.
-After two and half years in insurance, I was confident that I still wanted to become a solicitor and secured a place on Stephenson Harwood's spring placement scheme.
+After two and half years in insurance, I was confident that I still wanted to become a solicitor and secured a place on Stephenson Harwood's Spring placement scheme.
+I am dyslexic but wasn't diagnosed until the end of my first year of university.
+When I found out I was dyslexic, it felt like curtains had finally been opened!

 Did you ask for adjustments as part of your recruitment process?
 If so, what were they?

-Yemi: Alhough I disclosed my disability at application stage, it had not occurred to me to ask for any adjustments.
+Yemi: Although I disclosed my disability at application stage, it had not occurred to me to ask for any adjustments.
 Prior to my assessment centre, the future talent team reached out to me asking if I would like any adjustments to the process.
 This, to me, showed a genuine commitment to fostering an inclusive recruitment process.
 As that was my first time discussing my disability as part of the recruitment process, I wasn’t initially sure what adjustments to ask for.
 However, I liaised with the future team to reach a suitable solution.

 Adam: I asked for 25% extra time during timed assessments.
 My dyslexia means that I have a slower working memory than others, so it takes me longer to read than my peers.